heribertom127/final_project/README.md

 npm install

 ### The automation uses github actions that workflow is in .github folder, the workflow is triggered each time a push occurs.
-After that the program is automatically built, tested, and deployed to netlify and it can be assessed with this link:
+After that the program is automatically built, tested, and deployed to netlify and it can be assessed with this link, you will need to be a collaborator so please send me your email:

 https://flourishing-biscotti-f15016.netlify.app